MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/group-queue-lists.md

 ### List items

 In Service Manager, several default list items exist.
-It's important that you should not delete the default list items.
+It's important that you must not delete the default list items.
 Each default list item is defined by a globally unique identifier (GUID).
 Some of the default management packs reference these list items by their GUID.
 If you delete a list item, some management packs or workflows might not work.

 If the name of a default list item causes an issue in your environment, you can change the display name of the existing item but leave the GUID intact.
 For example, you can change the name of the **Printing Problems** default list item to *Laser Printing Problems* if that is better in your environment.